n00b69/woa-op7/guide/troubleshooting.md

 <img align="right" src="https://github.com/n00b69/woa-op7/blob/main/op7.png" width="350" alt="Windows 11 running on hotdog/guacamole">

 # Running Windows on the OnePlus 7 Pro / 7T Pro
-# Running Windows on the Xiaomi Mi 8

 ## Troubleshooting Issues
 > Below you will find a list of common problems and their solutions